-Title: The effect of Israeli Lifestyle Program on quality of life and depression among independent Israeli older adults
+The Effects of the Israeli Lifestyle Program on the Quality of Life and Depressive Symptoms of Israeli Older Adults

-Keywords: Health promotion, Older adults, Community, Intervention, Quality of life

 Abstract

-Background: Health promotion interventions are important for maintaining quality of life (QoL) in the aging population.
-The aim of this study was to explore the effect of the Israeli Lifestyle Program (ILP) within a large‐scale evaluation study.
-Method: The research was a non-randomized controlled pre-post intervention, including 99 older adults 60+ years living independently in the community.
-The research group (n = 79) participated in 15 weekly group meetings and two individual sessions.
+Objectives: The aim of the current, large-scale evaluation study was to explore the effects of the Israeli Lifestyle Program (ILP) on Israeli older adults’ quality of life and depressive symptoms.
+Method: The study employed a non-randomized controlled pre-post intervention research design.
+Participants were 99 older adults, aged 60 years and above, who lived independently in the community.
+The intervention group (n = 79) participated in 15 weekly group meetings and two individual sessions.
 The control group (n = 20) received an information booklet based on the ILP content.
-Participants filled out the Quality of Life Questionnaire (WHOQoL-BREF) (WHO, 1998), and the Personal Health Questionnaire (PHQ-9) (Kroenke, Spitzer, & Williams, 2001).
+Participants completed a Quality of Life Questionnaire (WHOQoL-BREF; WHO, 1998) and a Personal Health Questionnaire (PHQ-9; Kroenke et al., 2001).
 Results: No meaningful demographic differences were found between the groups.
-QoL in terms of physical health (WHOQoL- BREF) has increased beyond group (η2 = .056).
-Psychological health (WHOQoL- BREF) has increased in the intervention group (η2 = .154) and did not change in the control group.
-Social relationships (WHOQoL -BREF) have increased in the intervention group (η2 = .131) and did not change in the control group.
-Likewise, QoL in terms of the environment (WHOQoL -BREF) has increased in the intervention group (η2 = .105) and did not change in the control group.
-Depression showed no change in the intervention group (η2 = .007) and increased in the control group (η2 = .070).

-Conclusions: The ILP was found to contribute to the QoL and depression, and therefore can be a promising intervention for health enhancement programs in the community-dwelling older adult population in Israel.
+QoL in terms of physical health (WHOQoL- BREF) increased beyond group (η2 = .06).
+Psychological health (WHOQoL- BREF) increased in the intervention group (η2 = .15) and did not change in the control group.
+Social relationships (WHOQoL -BREF) increased in the intervention group (η2 = .13) and did not change in the control group.
+Likewise, QoL in terms of the environment (WHOQoL -BREF) increased in the intervention group (η2 = .11) and did not change in the control group.
+Depression showed no change in the intervention group (η2 = .01) and increased in the control group (η2 = .07).
+Discussion: The ILP was found to increase participants’ QoL and to reduce depression, and therefore can be deemed as a promising health-enhancing intervention for community-dwelling older adults.